Wednesday, 7 January 2009

 Is promoting a country through a PR campaign enough?
 I believe not.
 Any Pr campaign needs to be supported by reality.

-Wonderful though this is, but the ‘India Everywhere’ campaign maybe was a little too much hype.
+The Davos 2006 camapign was indeed a success but Wonderful though this is, but the ‘India Everywhere’ campaign maybe was a little too much hype.
 What will prospective investors make of the long, filthy, congested drive that leads from Mumbai’s international airport into the city centre?
 What will they make of the acres of slums that will greet them, the destitute in their pavement hovels and the barefoot children begging at traffic lights?

 About 320 million Indians go to bed without food every night, and recent data suggests this already alarming situation is getting worse.

 Nilekani says the success of the "India Everywhere" campaign will be measured on two counts.
-The first will be changes in economic and social reforms in India, to ensure that India continues to evolve and builds a scalable model that encourages economic growth.
-Increased FDI inflows are the second barometer to watch.
+The first will be changes in economic and social reforms in All I can say is |

-Tuesday 30 December 2008
+Tuesday, 30 December 2008

 Indian sucess story